callebedrums/sea/docs/configuration.md

 ## $seaModelProvider

 As a AngularJs module, Sea provides a provider.
-This provider has only one method that should be called to configure the Global Settings of the Sea module.
+This provider has only one method that should be called to set up the Global Configuration of the Sea module.

-This settings also can be changed for each model definition.
+This configuration also can be changed for each model definition.
 See [Model](/model/) for more informations.

-### `.settings(defSettings)`
+### `.config(userConfig)`

-The .settings(defSettings) method receives only one parameter, that should be an object with the following attributes:
+The .config(userConfig) method receives only one parameter, that should be an object with the following attributes:

 &nbsp;

-`url`
+`endpoint`

 - type: `string|function`
 - optional: `yes`